Wal-Mart Opts for Free, Faster Shipping on Necessities

 Wal-Mart is replacing a program that offered free shipping but had an annual fee with one that has a lower free shipping threshold and faster delivery as it hopes to answer Amazon's powerful Prime membership success.

-The retailer says it will reduce shipping time to two days on 2 million of its most popular essentials like diapers, pet food and cleaning supplies.
+The retailer says it will reduce shipping time to two days on 2 million of its most popular items including essentials like diapers and pet food as well hot toys and Electronics.
 Wal-Mart's average shipping time has been three to five days.
 Starting Tuesday morning, it's also reducing the spending necessary for free shipping to $35 from $50.

 Wal-Mart's ShippingPass had allowed members to buy more than a million items for free shipping at Walmart.com.
 Last year, it trimmed its shipping time frame to two days from three, and it cut the annual fee by a dollar to $49.
 Bentonville, Arkansas-based Wal-Mart said the service worked well, but that it concluded shoppers shouldn't have to pay a membership fee for free shipping.